keymanapp/keyman/common/test/keyboards/invalid/README.md

 * After the second underscore all combination of char can be used.

-* The 4 characters following CERR_ correspond to the last 4 digits of the error-Code which is expected to be produced by this file.
+* The 4 characters following CERR_ correspond to the last 4 digits of the error code which is expected to be produced by this file.

     ( e.g. CERR_404D_balochi_phonetic.kmn should produce error 0x0000404D).